The Katz-Klemm-Vafa conjecture for K3 surfaces: : Vanishing

 Finally, the $\C^*$-invariant section maps 1 to a degree 0 element of the module $F|_{U\times\C_x}\cong F|_{U\times\{0\}}\otimes_\C A_k$.
 Such elements are of the form $f\otimes1$.
 Hence, the elements are pulled back from $S$ to $S\times B_k$, and the pair $(F,s)$ is uniformly thickened. \end{proof}

 \begin{Corollary} The invariants calculated in Section \ref{calc} are the only nonzero contributions to the reduced localized invariants of $Y=S\times\C$. \end{Corollary}

-\begin{proof} We work on a component of $(P_Y)^{\C^*}$ parameterising pairs which are \emph{not} uniformly thickened.
+\begin{proof} We work on a component of $(P_Y)^{\C^*}$ parameterizing pairs which are \emph{not} uniformly thickened.
 (By $\C^*$-invariance, one pair in a component is uniformly thickened if and only if they all are.)

 Since \eqref{2cosection} is $\C^*$-invariant it factors through the $\C^*$-fixed part of the obstruction sheaf, which by \cite{GP} is the obstruction sheaf of the induced perfect obstruction theory on $(P_Y)^{\C^*}$.
 The \emph{reduced} obstruction sheaf is given by taking the kernel of the first factor of this map: